Commutative Algorithms Approximate the LLL-distribution: Introduction

 \paragraph{Distributional Properties.}

 As already mentioned, one of the most important applications of the witness tree lemma is given in the paper of Haeupler, Saha and Srinivasan~\cite{Haeupler_jacm}, who study properties of the \emph{MT-distribution}, the output distribution of the MT algorithm.
 Their main result is that the MT-distribution well-approximates the \emph{LLL-distribution}, i.e., the distribution obtained by conditioning on all bad events being avoided.
 As an example, an immediate consequence of this fact is that one can argue about the expected \emph{weight} of the output of the MT algorithm, given a weighting function over the space $\Omega$.
-Furthermore, as shown in the same paper~\cite{Haeupler_jacm} and follow-up papers by Harris and Srinivasan~\cite{EnuHarris,NewBoundsHarris}, one can lower bound the entropy of the MT distribution, go beyond the LLL conditions (if one is willing to only partially avoid bad events), and deal with applications with super-polynomially many number of bad events.
+Furthermore, as shown in the same paper~\cite{Haeupler_jacm} and follow-up papers by Harris and Srinivasan~\cite{EnuHarris,NewBoundsHarris}, one can lower bound the entropy of the MT distribution, go beyond the LLL conditions (if one is willing to only partially avoid bad events), and deal with applications with super-polynomially many bad events.

-Here we extend the result of~\cite{Haeupler_jacm} to the commutative setting: Given a commutative algorithm that is perfectly compatible with the underlying probability measure, its output well-approximates the LLL distribution in the same sense the MT-distribution does in the variable setting.
+Here we extend the result of~\cite{Haeupler_jacm} to the commutative setting: Given a commutative algorithm that is perfectly compatible with the underlying probability measure, its output well-approximates the LLL-distribution in the same sense the MT-distribution does in the variable setting.
 For arbitrary commutative algorithms, the quality of the approximation additionally depends on the compatibility of the algorithm with the measure on the event(s) of interest.
+A simplified, and imprecise, version of our main theorem, which assumes that the initial state of the algorithm is sampled according to the underlying probability distribution $\mu$, is as follows.
+The formal statement of our main theorem can be found in Section~\ref{Results}. \begin{theorem}[Informal and Imprecise Statement] If algorithm $\mathcal{A}$ is commutative and the algorithmic LLL conditions hold then, for each $E \subseteq \Omega$,